-All about grave tending, cleaning gravestones and grave maintenance services when you buy a plot in a cemetery
+A guide to grave tending, cleaning gravestones and grave maintenance services when you buy a plot in a cemetery

 Image by PublicDomainPictures from Pixabay

-Many bereaved families choose a burial for their loved one so that they can remember them in a restful place they can regularly visit.
+Many bereaved families choose a burial for their loved ones so that they can remember them in a restful place they can regularly visit.
 If you're planning one, we have an extensive guide to burials that you would find useful.

 Cemeteries and burial grounds may be owned and looked after by a local authority, private company, religious institute or a local trust.
-Each will have its own regulations to ensure that the graves and grounds are properly maintained, so that the memorial ground is a space which everyone can find peace in and respectfully share.
+Each will have its own regulations to ensure that the graves and grounds are properly maintained so that the memorial ground is a space in which everyone can find peace and respectfully share.

-Who is responsible for a grave?
+Who is responsible for gravestone maintenence?

 The family which owns the Deed of Grant is responsible for the grave maintenance, subject to the rules of the authority which owns the cemetery and looks after the grounds.
 Some cemeteries can have quite strict regulations about things people are permitted to do and what is expected of them.
 These may vary according to the type of burial plot chosen, or be subject to additional cemetery fees and charges.

 Most lawn graves, for instance, allow for just a headstone with a small flower border immediately next to the memorial, so that the surrounding grass can be mown.
-Many families choose traditional graves, which may allow them to personalise its entire length and breadth, in tribute to their loved one.
+Many families choose traditional graves, which may allow them to personalise their entire length and breadth, in tribute to their loved one.
 If a loved one was given a public health burial in a public grave, no identifying marker may be permitted at all.

 Grave maintenance, cemetery rules and regulations

-It is wise to be aware of your chosen cemetery’s regulations, before arranging for features such as ornamental gravel, grave surrounds, plants and grave decorations to mark your loved one’s life.
+It is wise to be aware of your chosen cemetery’s regulations before arranging for features such as ornamental gravel, grave surrounds, plants and grave decorations to mark your loved one’s life.

 The given dimensions of every burial plot is very specific, to ensure that personal tributes do not encroach upon another family’s sanctuary, or onto open walkways